ShaonMajumder/sprint-management-java/Project-Proposal.md

 The project will be completed in two sprint, each lasting two weeks.
 The timeline for each sprint is as follows:

 ### Sprint 1 (Weeks 1-2)
-Planning and design phase (2 weeks)
+Planning and design phase (1 week)
 - Scrum Meeting
 - Requirement Analysis
 - System Design